Why Your Privacy Matters More Than Ever

 The rapid growth and development of social media brought back memories of my time as a student in East Berlin.
-During my studies in Germany, I was first introduced to the Stasi and the techniques they employed to spy on their own citizens.
-I’m seeing something somewhat similar happening again with social media so have written some of these tips to help you better protect your privacy, which as I’ve written about previously, is indeed a privilege.
+During my studies there, I was first introduced to the Stasi and the techniques they employed to spy and exploit their own citizens.

 #1.
 Don’t Volunteer Any of Your Personal Information on Social Media

 If you are looking to protect your online privacy on social media, you’ll notice that Facebook and other applications want you to tell them as much about yourself as possible.
-It may feel good to have a “completed” profile but all you are doing here is making yourself an easy target for annoying ads while giving up your personal privacy in the process.
+It may feel good to have a “completed” profile but all you are doing is making yourself an easy target for annoying ads while giving up your personal privacy in the process.

-Because so many people are easily giving their information, you currently suffer no penalty for volunteering nothing.
+Because so many people are easily giving their information on social media sites, you currently suffer no penalty for volunteering nothing.
 You can extend this as far as you want.
 You don’t need to use your real name or even your own photo.
-You can also share as little as you want.
+You can also share as little as you want about yourself.
 The beauty is that you still can enjoy all the benefits of the platform but have given up nothing in exchange.
 I find this is a better compromise than taking yourself off the platform completely.

 #2.
 Review Public Settings on all Social Media Platforms

-Unless you are trying to market your own brand, which should be a different account than your personal one, I strongly recommend sharing nothing public about yourself on Facebook.
-This is the best way to protect your personal information.
-There are only disadvantages for literally anyone in the world to know things like your physical location, place of employment, or areas you’ve traveled to.
+Unless you are trying to market yourself as a public personality, which should be a different account than your personal one, I strongly recommend sharing nothing public about yourself on Facebook.
+This one tip is the best way to protect your personal information.
+There are only disadvantages for literally anyone in the world to know private information about yourself such as your physical location, place of employment, or areas you’ve traveled to.

 #3.
 Don’t Publish Your Travel Plans on Social Media Until You Come Back!